Advisory Intelligence

 LinkedIn / X / Website

-📈 More savers are choosing Stocks & Shares ISAs this month, now 9.4% of new accounts.
+🏦 Cash ISAs still lead at 84.4% of new accounts.
 With the base rate at 4.5%, it's worth reviewing where your money is working hardest.

 Ready-to-post content for LinkedIn, X, or your website.
 Data-backed, client-facing, branded as your firm.